RobSmyth/SystemsDashboardFramework/README.md

 1. Press INSERT, the insert pane will appear.
 2. Drag and drop the today's date tile entry to where you want the tile.

+## Image tile

+The image tile displays an image on a file system.
+The image automatically updates if the image is changed.
+Use this tile to show a picture of who failed the build, a report exported as an image, the company logo, or a photo of your dog.

+To add an image tile:

+1. Press INSERT, the insert pane will appear.
+2. Drag and drop the image tile entry to where you want the tile.
+3. Double click on the image to configure it.

 ## TeamCity tiles